Driven to Write assesses BMW’s millennial MINI remaster.

 Two column mounted stalks control wipers, indicators, headlamp flash/dip and despite their somewhat Flash Gordon appearance, work well.
 The dipped headlights however are staggeringly poor.
 Standard-fit spotlamps (themselves no paragon) are essential for confident night driving.

 The Cooper is commendably well made and finished.
 While some of the interior plastics are a little cheap feeling by contemporary standards, everything fits well and has remained steadfastly in place and largely rattle-free despite the pummelling it has withstood on brittle West Cork roads.
-Over eight years there has been one or two mechanical maladies, but on balance it has proven a reliable and durable little steed.
+Over the years there have been one or two mechanical maladies, but on balance it has proven a reliable and durable little steed.

 The MINI is a friendly car and if you’re in the mood, terrific fun.
 View it as an inexpensive sportscar and it won’t disappoint.
 On brief acquaintance, it’s easy to be won over by its charm, taut handling and amusing demeanour, especially over challenging roads.
 However, when you’re just trying to get somewhere with the least fuss the R50 becomes a bit of a chore.
 Too uncomfortable, too cramped, too downright hyperactive.
 Its limited interior space, stiff ride, tiny boot and poor visibility seriously limit its everyday usefulness.

+I know.
+It’s my fault for failing to succumb to Wonderwall-MINI’s charms.
+After all, its owner adores it.
+It is also somewhat churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.
 But one can’t help sensing an element of contrivance in the R50’s makeup.
 The Issigonis Mini was a bit of a laugh, but at heart was a deeply serious motorcar.
-Britpop-MINI isn’t anywhere serious enough and that goes to the heart of my ambivalence towards it.
+Britpop-MINI isn’t anywhere serious enough and that goes to the heart of my ambivalence with it.

 Oasis had a couple of decent tunes and maybe one good album – their first.
-But behind the posturing, there was a nagging lack of substance about them as successive album releases became more bloated and derivative.
+But behind the posturing, there was a nagging lack of substance as successive album releases became more bloated and derivative.
 Similarly, while BMW got the R50 Cooper recipe pretty much right first time, they appear to have dropped the baton through subsequent iterations.
 So while the MINI may indeed be something of a Champagne Supernova, I find that bubbles tend to give me hiccups.